 Bonus Playlist: Songs About Soldiers

-Oh, and remind me to tell you the story of Sgt.
+Oh, if you’re up for something kind of dark, jump here to learn more about Sgt.
 Barry Sadler and “The Ballad of the Green Berets”.
 The song isn’t great, but the story is way worse…